 Since the first time I was in Florence, following a bike trip in Chianti, the Palazzo Vecchio has always been one of my favorite destinations.
 I think it symbolizes for me the meeting of art and history found throughout Italy and especially in Florence.
 As I wander through room after room, I’m both amazed at the beauty of the art and architecture and the sense of how Florentine leaders lived in the 14th and 15th centuries.
 I usually finish my visit in the map room.
 Somehow it makes me feel like I’m in Renaissance Italy.

-So in 2015 my sis and I decided to end our France/Italy trip with 5 nights and 4 ½ days in Firenze seeing as much as we could, including the Palazzo.
+So in 2015 we decided to end our France/Italy trip with 5 nights and 4 ½ days in Firenze seeing as much as we could, including the Palazzo.
 My sister loved it and took a ton of pictures which I’ve displayed below.
 During our 2016 trip, we came to Florence with our walking group.
 Sue wanted to take the tour of the Duomo so I wandered off and spent nearly 2 hours in the Palazzo Vecchio.
 Despite its name, it never grows old and I always see something I hadn’t noticed before.

 I’m sure many readers will think that I have some serious ego to write about the Uffizzi Galleries and they may be right.
 A college art history course and 7 trips to Florence don’t qualify me to critique Renaissance art or one of the world’s greatest museums.
 But hopefully as I said in reference to the Museo dell’Opera del Duomo, I can add some personal insights that may be interesting or informative, along with what I think are some beautiful pictures.